jirkapok/GasPlanner/doc/plan_options.md

 ## Gases

 * `Maximum narcotic depth` [m]: Limits, at which depth gas mixture is considered to be narcotic.
 Exceeding this depth means the risk of narcosis significantly increases.
-Default value is 30 meters.
+Default value is 30 meters (100 ft).
 Increasing this values allows you to use also nitrox mixes to higher depth, which is not recommended.
 * `Is oxygen narcotic`: If enabled (default), counts also oxygen as narcotic gas, otherwise only nitrogen is considered to be narcotic.
 Most agencies count both oxygen and nitrogen as narcotic gases.
 Disabling this option allows to you to use gases deeper, but is less safer.

 ## Stops